jeremylynch83/drjeremylynch/master.md

 #  Introduction to AVMs {AVM}

 A brain arteriovenous malformation (AVM) is a complex, abnormal network of blood vessels in the brain.
 In a healthy brain, blood circulates from arteries to veins via tiny vessels called capillaries.
 The capillaries allow for the exchange of oxygen and nutrients from the blood to the brain tissue, and the removal of waste products.
-However, in a brain AVM, direct connections form between the arteries and veins, bypassing these capillaries.
-This abnormality can disrupt normal blood flow and oxygen circulation.
+However, in a brain AVM, there is a direct connections between the arteries and veins, bypassing these capillaries.

 ![](img/avm.svg)

 Whilst AVMs may lead to health problems, many do not cause any problems and can be left alone without treatment.

-The most frequently observed problems related to a cerebral AVM are headaches and seizures.
-These headaches can vary in intensity and frequency, potentially mimicking migraines in some instances.
+The most frequent problems are headaches and seizures.
+Headaches can vary in intensity and frequency, potentially mimicking migraines in some instances.
 Seizures may manifest in various ways, ranging from changes in a person's behavior or consciousness to involuntary movements or loss of control over movement.

 In serious cases, the abnormal blood vessels in an AVM may rupture, causing bleeding within the brain (intracranial haemorrhage).
 Bleeding from a ruptured AVM can cause a sudden, severe headache, nausea, vomiting, incontinence, blurred vision, and even loss of consciousness.
 Depending on the location of the bleed, impairments caused by local brain tissue damage are also possible, including seizure, weakness on one side of the body (hemiparesis), a loss of touch sensation on one side of the body, and deficits in language processing (aphasia).

 ## Cause